dotdotcommadot/ModularRL/README.md

 ModularRL is a demo for a modular application built with Flex 4.9 and Robotlegs 2.
 The application can be used as a point of reference if you'd like to learn more about:
-- MVCS architecture with Robotlegs 2
+- Robotlegs 2 & MVCS architecture
-- Robotlegs 2 modules (how to work with multiple configs and bundles etc)
+- Robotlegs 2 & modules
-- Flex modules and optimizations
+- Robotlegs 2 & As3Signals
-- As3-Signals
+- Flex modules

 ## Notes